muqadasejaz/python-practice-programs/README.md

 8. **Perimeter of a Rectangle**
    - A program that calculates the perimeter of a rectangle using the formula **2 × (length + width)**.
    - **Purpose:** Practice mathematical formulas and user input handling.

+9. **Check Positive, Negative or Zero**
+   - A program that checks whether a given number is positive, negative, or zero.
+   - **Purpose:** Practice conditional statements (`if-elif-else`).

+10. **Maximum Between Three Numbers**
+    - A program that finds the maximum among three numbers using conditional statements.
+    - **Purpose:** Practice nested conditions and comparison operators.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------